Starters/ Starters, Salads, Soups

 7

-Pour the coconut cream or yogurt over the okra.
+Pour coconut cream or yogurt over the okra.

 8

-You can also mix other vegetables and some fresh cheese to this dish, or finish the dish with a bit of grated coconut.
+Optionally, mix in other vegetables and add a touch of fresh cheese or a sprinkle of grated coconut.
 Enjoy!

 Notes

-Remember not to overcook the OKRA as it will lose its nutritional value.
+Remember not to overcook the okra to preserve its nutritional value.

 You Might Also Like